ahuscroft/SQL/README.md

  This repository hosts all of my TSQL projects.

 # CanadaEmployment_NormalizationAssignment
 Create a relational database normalized into third normal form.
-Create new table using a JOIN.
+Created a new table using a JOIN.
+Added a STORED PROCEDURE to delete duplicates.

 # CheckConstraints_Views_Joins
 A small sample of SQL code I created while working on the development team of a larger student project.